TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 25. If mixed payment is used, the Retailer coordinates the authorization and allocation of each part of the payment while preserving one coherent TRAVEL BASKET.
 Depending on the result, the Distributor may confirms or release reservation elements (see Business Use Case E).
 26. The Retailer consolidates all payment part statuses and informs the TRANSPORT CUSTOMER of the final payment result.
 27. The Retailer and/or Distributor provides the relevant proof of payment (receipt with legal data following rule of each state), invoice, payment terms with installments, and fulfilment trigger.
 It can be document(s) and/or TRANSPORT CUSTOMER account update or other format.
-28. The Retailer may inform the Distributor(s) with each CUSTOMER PURCHASE PACKAGE data to create/update ORDER(s).
+28. The Retailer may inform the Distributor(s) with each CUSTOMER PURCHASE PACKAGE data to create/update SALES TRANSACTION(s).

 ### Alternatives scenarios